CARES Act emergency is still available for students.

 - Credits withdrawn before the 15-week term census date and classes dropped before their class census dates will not count.

-- Tuition, fees and any bookstore charges on the student account for fall must be paid or covered by financial aid or a third-party contract before a CARES Act Grant will be awarded.
+- Tuition, fees and any bookstore charges on the student account for fall and/or spring must be paid or covered by financial aid or a third-party contract before a CARES Act Grant will be awarded.